'Meritless': Meghan Markle slams half-sister's lawsuit

 The royal is being sued for defamation by Samantha Markle, who has claimed the former Suits actress made "false and malicious statements" about her in her bombshell interview with Oprah Winfrey last year, and she has branded the lawsuit "meritless".

-"Indeed, in her desperation to save her case, Plaintiff quite literally fabricated one of the statements, as evidenced by the missing interview transcript."
+"Indeed, in her desperation to save her case, the plaintiff quite literally fabricated one of the statements, as evidenced by the missing interview transcript."

 "[She] changed her last name back to Markle in her early 50s ... only when I started dating Harry.
 So, I think that says enough."